abinit/abinit/doc/installation.md

 will install abinit in the /usr/local directory.

-## How to make the "hostname".ac9 file ?
+## How to write the "hostname".ac9 file ?

 Let's come back to the case where the build system needs some more information.
 This information should be stored in a file named "hostname".ac9,